WEEK IN PERSPECTIVE: Week ending March 20, 2026

 Weekly Market Update: Inflation Fears Return as Oil Surges

-The equity market stumbled again this week as rising oil prices reignited inflation concerns, shifted expectations for Federal Reserve policy, and pressured risk sentiment across the board.
-The S&P 500 fell 1.9%, while the Nasdaq Composite and Dow Jones Industrial Average each declined 2.1%, with all three major indexes slipping further below key technical levels.
+The equity market stumbled again this week.
+Rising oil prices reignited inflation concerns, shifted expectations for Federal Reserve policy, and pressured risk sentiment across the board.
+The S&P 500 fell 1.9%, while the Nasdaq Composite and Dow Jones Industrial Average each declined 2.1%.
+All three major indexes slipped further below key technical levels.

 A Promising Start Fades Quickly

 The week opened on a constructive note.
-A brief pullback in crude prices helped fuel a broad rebound, even lifting the Nasdaq back above its 200‑day moving average.
-But that optimism was short‑lived.
+A brief pullback in crude prices helped fuel a broad rebound.
+This even lifted the Nasdaq back above its 200-day moving average.
+But that optimism was short-lived.
 Oil resumed its climb, and escalating geopolitical tensions in the Strait of Hormuz quickly reversed early gains.

 Inflation and the Fed Take Center Stage